 STEP 4.
 Build a List of Raving Fans

-Drip is a fantastic email marketing tool for those who want a little more functionality than a basic service like MailChimp, but don’t need a full-blown CRM tool such as Infusionsoft.
-What I like about Drip is the use of visual workflows, lead scoring, and that it works so well with Leadpages.
+Active Campaign is a fantastic email marketing tool for those who want a little more functionality than a basic service like MailChimp, but don’t need a full-blown CRM tool such as Infusionsoft.
+What I like about Active Campaign is that it’s super easy to use, it works really well with a variety of landing page tools, and it offers amazing automation features.

 STEP 5.
 Share Your Content with the World